-GLSEN Massachusetts (formerly GLSEN Boston) - a Chapter of GLSEN - has been serving Eastern Massachusetts for over 15 years.
+GLSEN Massachusetts (formerly GLSEN Boston) - is a local chapter of GLSEN serving the state of Massachusetts for over 15 years.
 In the past three years alone, we have trained 1100 youth, 1200 teachers, and 45 schools whose classrooms include more than 13,000 students.
 Our work focuses on three overarching goals: programming, advocacy, and community organizing.

-Our programs and initiatives include conferences, days of action, workshops, etc..
+Our programs and initiatives include student conferences, educator retreats, various days of action, professional development opportunities, and more!

-Fundraising for local programming is the sole responsibility of our local Chapter; we receive no financial support from our national organization.
-We therefore invite you to help make all Massachusetts schools safe for all by making a generous contribution to GLSEN Massachusetts.
+Fundraising for local programming is the sole responsibility of our local chapter; we receive no financial support from our national organization.
+We therefore invite you to help make Massachusetts schools safe for all by making a generous contribution to GLSEN Massachusetts.
 Please visit our donation page.

 Hillary Montague-Asp - Co-Chair